 Protecting Yourself as a Seller

 Ensure that you can prove ownership of the card; this is first and foremost the best way to protect yourself if a dispute arises.
-Having your receipt for the card is also helpful and something that many buyers will expect in order to accept a request and be willing to trade with you.
+Having your receipt for the card is also helpful and something that many buyers will expect to accept a request and be willing to trade with you.

 Another thing you can do is to choose your trading partners carefully.
 Sometimes the absolute best deal price-wise won’t result in the smoothest trade.
 Choosing an established vendor with a generous amount of completed trades is often a good idea.
 These traders are less likely to want to tarnish their reputation or risk their account by trying to scam you is an excellent way to reduce the risk of running into any problems during a gift card trade.